sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 In the share modal we select the team or member that we want to share the workbook, and at what permission level.

-In this case, we shared the workbook with a sample `Lite` account type user and sent them a welcome email that has a link back to the workbook.
+In this case, we shared the workbook with a sample `Pro` account type user and sent them a welcome email that has a link back to the workbook.

-Since this users license is `Lite`, that is the only permission available for selection:
+Since this users license is `Pro`, that we can pick from three different permissions:

 <img src="assets/sharewitheveryone.png" width="800"/>

 The `Share Workbook` modal shows who has access and their permission level.
-There are also a few other options to grant access via link (#1).
+There are also a few other options to grant access via link (#2).

+We granted the second use `edit` permission for now, so they can edit the workbook.

 <img src="assets/sharewhohasaccess.png" width="800"/>